clarelimo/My-Favorite-Band/README.md

 # My-Favorite-Band
-#### This is a fan site for my favorite band just to celebrate their music., 19/04/2021
+#### This is a fan site for my favorite band just to celebrate their music, 19/04/2021
 #### By **Clare Limo**
 ## Description
 This is a site of my favorite band which is Anthem Lights.
 The site gives a description of my favorite music and album by the band.
 Details of members of the band are also included.